 Unfortunately, many omnichannel approaches fail to live up to this promise.
 What’s more, not all call center managers use the full range of capabilities in their platform’s arsenal.

-But if you want to stay competitive (and compliant) in 2021, it’s time to step back and evaluate the best ways to weave multiple channels into your strategy.
+But if you want to stay competitive (and TCPA compliant) in 2022, it’s time to step back and evaluate the best ways to weave multiple channels into your strategy.

 To help you do so, here’s what we’ll cover in this post: